Amenorrhea: Diagnosis

-Primary amenorrhoea
+Primary amenorrhea

-Primary amenorrhoea can be diagnosed in female children by age 14 if no secondary sex characteristics, such as enlarged breasts and body hair, are present.
-In the absence of secondary sex characteristics, the most common cause of amenorrhoea is low levels of FSH and LH caused by a delay in puberty.
+Primary amenorrhea can be diagnosed in female children by age 14 if no secondary sex characteristics, such as enlarged breasts and body hair, are present.
+In the absence of secondary sex characteristics, the most common cause of amenorrhea is low levels of FSH and LH caused by a delay in puberty.
 Gonadal dysgenesis, often associated with Turner syndrome, or premature ovarian failure may also be to blame.
-If secondary sex characteristics are present, but menstruation is not, primary amenorrhoea can be diagnosed by age 16.
+If secondary sex characteristics are present, but menstruation is not, primary amenorrhea can be diagnosed by age 16.

 Evaluation of primary amenorrhea begins with a pregnancy test, prolactin, FSH, LH, and TSH levels.
 Abnormal TSH levels prompt evaluation for hyper- and hypo-thyroidism with additional thyroid function tests.
 Elevated prolactin levels prompt evaluation of the pituitary with an MRI to assess for any masses or malignancies.
 A pelvic ultrasound can also be obtained in the initial evaluation.
 If a uterus is not present on ultrasound, karyotype analysis and testosterone levels are obtained to assess for MRKH or androgen insensitivity syndrome.
 If a uterus is present, LH and FSH levels are used to make a diagnosis.
 Low levels of LH and FSH suggest delayed puberty or functional hypothalamic amenorrhea.
 Elevated levels of FSH and LH suggest primary ovarian insufficiency, typically due to Turner syndrome.
 Normal levels of FSH and LH can suggest an anatomical outflow obstruction.